Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 I love this reversible whiteboard for a college desktop.
 One side is a blank dry erase board, and the other side is a reusable calendar to help keep up with due dates and planning ahead.

 Another helpful desk accessory is a traditional framed bulletin board.
 This one is simple and lightweight, just lean on the back of the desk or hang behind desk to hold pictures, reminders and keepsakes.
 My son loves his!
+This is another large bulletin board option at Walmart.

 School Supplies